They stood out as they queued to vote in various polling stations in Kinoo ward, Kikuyu constituency, in Kiambu County.

 Kanyongo said she is happy to have a chance to vote for the leaders of her choice.

-The statelessness had committed the Shona to a life of desolation as they could not access basic services such as education, healthcare in public hospitals as well as employment.
-They did not also enjoy the freedom of movement.
+The statelessness meant the Shona could not access basic services such as healthcare in public hospitals.

 Fillipa Dube, 41, who The Standard caught up with as she readied to vote, said: “I dropped out of school and got married.
 My children faced many challenges.
 I couldn’t acquire birth certificates for them because we did belong to Kenya or any other country.
 But we are Kenyans now and voting has just affirmed we are Kenyans.”